Escobita/selenium/selenium-core/selenium-website/src/main/rst/06_test_design_considerations.rst

         // If retrieved link is not null if(!GenericValidator.isBlankOrNull(linkID))  {

-            // Find the inner HTML of collected links. editTermSectionInfo = selenium.getEval("window.document.getElementById('"+linkID+"').innerHTML");
+            // Find the inner HTML of link.
+            String editTermSectionInfo = selenium.getEval("window.document.getElementById('"+linkID+"').innerHTML");

             // If retrieved link is expected link. if(editTermSectionInfo.equalsIgnoreCase("expectedlink")) {

-                // If it is second appearance of link then save the link id. if(isSecondInstanceAutumnLink) {
+                // If it is second appearance of link then save the link id and break the loop. if(isSecondInstanceLink) {
                     editInfo = linkID;
+                    break;
                 }

             // Set the second appearance of Autumn term link to true as